MarcoANT9/marcoANT9/README.md

 * Industrial Engineer from Javeriana Cali.
 * Software Engineer from Holberton School Cali.
-* Master in Industrial Controls student at University of Pamplona, North of Santander (working on my Thesis).
+* Master in Industrial Controls student at University of Pamplona, North of Santander (writing my Thesis).
 * Interested in videogame mechanics and math-based solutions.
 * Head of the "MechanicANT" videogame development team.